subhranshudas/snake-game/README.md

 ## Rules
 1. Game will not stop till the snake is killed.
-2. Snake will be killed if it hits any side of the walls.
+2. Snake will be killed if it hits any side of the walls or its own body.
 3. Each time food is captured the snake grows and the score increases.